SanchitaShetty/GitIntro/README.md

 Introduction to GitHub Functionalities.

 Greetings Everyone,
-  This is my first attempt at the GitHub reopsitory branching.
+  This is my first attempt at the GitHub repository branching.